About…

 What started as catharsis has turned into a mission: to say the unsaid and validate the experiences of countless women around the world.
 Through her writing, Coby blends the curiosity of a journalist with the emotional depth of a mother who has survived postpartum depression.

-Milk Fever is more than a book - it’s a necessary conversation.
+Paper Skin is more than a book - it’s a necessary conversation.

 Contact: